hllauca/RClimChange/README.md

 This preliminary R package contains simple tools to download, extract, read and process Global Climate Models (GCM) from NASA's NEX-GDDP (NASA Earth Exchange Global Daily Downscaled Projections) dataset.
 See in https://cds.nccs.nasa.gov/nex-gddp/ for more information about this product.

+You can download URLs in a text file from: https://drive.google.com/open?id=1yr3iDTPyPds6QZy_exW7COkEUKmzqnc6

 List of GCMs (0.25° x 0.25°) stored in NEX-GDDP dataset:
 - ACCESS1-0
 - bcc-csm1-1